 This post may contain affiliate links.

-Smoky, thick, and rich, Pea Soup may not glamorous, but it sure is satisfying!
+Smoky, thick, and rich, Split Pea Soup With Ham may not glamorous, but it sure is satisfying!
 This is a rustic, hearty soup that eats like a meal thanks to a combination of creamy split peas, tender veggies, and savory ham.
 A budget-friendly recipe perfect for stockpiling in the freezer!

 Bowl of split pea soup recipe with ham bone

-• Easy on the Grocery Budget.
-Ham hocks are cheap, ham bones are discarded after Christmas dinner, and you can pick up a pound of split peas at the grocery store for under $2.
-Pea soup is an excellent menu option when you’re trying to stretch your grocery dollar!
+• This is a soup that’s budget-friendly.
+Ham hocks are cheap, ham bones are discarded after Easter dinner, and you can pick up a pound of split peas at the grocery store for under $2.

-• Humble Yet Scrumptious.
-This soup isn’t exactly a looker and the ingredients are simple, but the flavor makes up for that.
+• This soup isn’t exactly a looker and the ingredients are simple, but the flavor makes up for that.
 It’s smoky, savory, earthy, a little bit sweet, and gives comfort food vibes in every spoonful.

 Split pea soup in Dutch oven with wooden spoon